Salary sacrificing into your super01 Jul 2023 5 min read

 You can make personal contributions from your take-home pay instead.
 To get the same tax treatment, you’ll need to claim a tax deduction on the contributions you make.
 So, the process differs from an employer-arranged agreement, but the end result is the same.
 Find out more about claiming a tax deduction on personal super contributions.

 Is it a good idea to salary sacrifice super?

 The benefits of salary sacrificing into your super depend on your personal circumstances.
 Before making an arrangement, it is important to consider your income level, current debts, salary benefits, potential tax benefits, and the concessional contributions cap.

 How much can I salary sacrifice to super?

 Your salary sacrifice contributions are limited by the concessional contributions cap available to you.
 Remember, you’ll need to factor in your employer contributions to make sure you don’t exceed the cap.

-For 2021–22, this cap is $27,500.
+Currently, this cap is $27,500 for a financial year.
 You may be able to contribute more under the carry-forward rule.
 Find out more in our fact sheet Salary sacrifice and save.